-A severe fall cold snap gave natural gas markets a chilling foretaste of the next year in Canadian supplies by freezing about 10% of production over the past fortnight, industry analysts say.
+A severe cold snap over the last couple weeks gave natural gas markets a chilling foretaste of the next year in Canadian supplies by freezing about 10% of production over the past fortnight, industry analysts said early last week.

 Operations were expected to return rapidly to normal as the two-week bout of misery across Alberta and northern British Columbia ended on the last day of November at near seasonal averages in the minus-teens to 20s.
 Gas exports to the U.S. rose back up to about 8.2 Bcf/d on Nov.
 30, according to Bentek’s data.